MengDebin18/alfred/readme.md

   1. image: scrap images with a query words and save into local;

+# Plan

+**alfred** need some plan to do.
+I need alfred enable to do some utils functions which can be imported into program.

 # New
 *alfred* now available on pip! to install directly: